Doomlazer/SCI-Debug-Resources/README.md

 ##

-This resource was compiled and reserached using SCIWIKI, SCI Decompile Archive and SCICompanion.
+This resource was compiled and reserached using the SCIWiki, SCI Decompile Archive and SCICompanion.

 ### SCIWIKI